Eitol/pycharm_helpers/README.md

 ### Manually install

-1. Download (on the server) the tar.gz according to the version of pycharm you use
+1. Download the tar.gz according to the version of pycharm you use
 2. Extract in the home folder of the remote user
 ```
 /home/user/.pycharm_helpers
           ├── build.txt